PT-LINKBIT-INOVASI-TEKNOLOGI/aa-panel/README.md

 wget http://www.aapanel.com/script/clean.sh && bash clean.sh
 ```

-## How to Use This README on GitHub
-To create a `README.md` file in your GitHub repository:

-1. Go to your repository on GitHub.
-2. Click on **Add file** > **Create new file**.
-3. Name the file `README.md`.
-4. Copy and paste the content of this guide into the file.
-5. Click **Commit changes**.

-## Conclusion
-You have successfully installed aaPanel on Ubuntu Server 22.04.
-Enjoy managing your web hosting environment efficiently!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.